-Stratford School student wins D&AD New Blood award for achievement in design and advertising
+Stratford Student Austin Jack wins D&AD New Blood Award for achievement in design and advertising

-Austin Jack, a fourth-year Global Business and Digital Arts student, is a Wood Pencil winner in the British Design & Advertising (D&AD) New Blood competition for his proposed Netflix marketing brief, "Find Your Story."
-The campaign focuses on embracing universal stories regardless of language within Netflix's library.
+Austin Jack, a fourth-year Global Business and Digital Arts student, is a winner of a British Design & Advertising (D&AD) Pencil Award in the New Blood category for his proposed Netflix marketing brief, "Find Your Story."
+The campaign embraces universal stories regardless of language within Netflix's library.

-"I'm still in awe of what happened yesterday," read Austin's LinkedIn post, as he learned he was a winner.
+"I'm still in awe of what happened yesterday," read Austin Jack's LinkedIn post, as he learned he was a winner.

 D&AD's annual award is regarded as the highest achievement in design and advertising.
 It is the equivalent of a "career knighthood," according to one industry observer.